codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 }
 ```

 You can also use `query.getFirst()` instead to retrieve the item in a synchronous style.
+Review the different [caching policies](https://parse.com/docs/android_guide#queries-caching) to understand how to make this fast.

 While we could [implement parceling ourselves](http://www.androidbook.com/akc/display?url=DisplayNoteIMPURL&reportId=4539&ownerUserId=android) this is not ideal as it's pretty complex to manage the state of Parse objects.
 We could also [use a Proxy object](https://www.parse.com/questions/passing-around-parseobjects-in-android) to pass the data as well but this can be brittle.